ponylang/rfcs/text/0000-explicit-self-member-access.md

 # Alternatives

 - Remove the implicit `this.`, but don't introduce any new syntax for `this.`, which would remove the namespacing problem at the expense of a lot of extra reading and typing for everyone.
 - Use a different succinct syntax to indicate `this.`, rather than the `@` character.
+For example, some other symbol could be used.
+- Add the `this` parameter to every function signature explicitly, and allow it to have any arbitrary name rather than using a fixed name like `this` or a symbol like `@`, at the expense of needing to add more boilerplate to every function signature.
+Questions: would the type also need to be explicit, like other parameters?
+Or would it be treated in a special way and allow the type name to be omitted?
-- Don't do any of this, and leave the existing problems in place.
+- Don't do any of these things, and leave the existing mechanisms unchanged.

 # Unresolved questions

-- None at this time.
+- If the `@` syntax is used for `this.`, then what would be the new syntax we decide to use for FFI calls and bare functions?
+We'd need to come up with an alternative syntax for that if we decide that the approach in this RFC is desirable.